gdscwm/real-time-chat-app/README.md

 }
 ```

-This file will be the entry point to the application, in which inside the file we just created a simple web server.
+This file will be the entry point to the application, in which we just created a simple web server inside the file.

 Save the file and run `go run main.go` in the terminal to start the web server.

 ![_go run command starting the web server_](https://www.freecodecamp.org/news/content/images/2024/06/tuts1-cropped.png)

-If you head over to the browser and test the /ping route, there should be a response like this:
+If you head over to the browser and test the `/ping` route, there should be a response like this:

 ![_/ping route in the browser_](https://www.freecodecamp.org/news/content/images/2024/06/welcome-to-fiber-cropped.png)